Johann Kerseboom

-Johann Kerseboom (died October 26, 1708) was a German painter.
+Johann Kerseboom (buried 26 October 1708 in London) was a German painter, also called John Kersseboom.
 His date of birth is not known.

+Life

-Kerseboom was born in Germany, and was the nephew of the painter Frederick Kerseboom.
-In the 1680s he traveled to England with Frederick, where he eventually set up his own practice.
+Kerseboom was born as Johann Kirschbaum in Germany, and was the nephew of the painter Frederick Kerseboom.
+In the 1680s he traveled together with Frederick to England, where he eventually set up his own practice in London.
 Some of the noted portraits that in the past were attributed to Frederick are now considered to be by him.
 A number of his portraits were engraved in mezzotint by engravers including John Smith.

+He died in London in 1708, and was buried in St Paul's, Covent Garden.